-Advanced Yoga Teacher Training gives you a broader and deeper set of skills and insights to bring into your personal practice and your teaching.
-We focus on developing an advanced understanding of how to effectively teach asana through intelligent and thoughtful sequencing of both vinyasa (August 2018) and yin yoga (November 2018), pranayama and meditation practices to all levels and conditions of students including group and private sessions.
+Om Yoga Studio Advanced Yoga Teacher Training gives you a broader and deeper set of skills and insights to bring into your personal practice and your teaching.
+We focus on developing an advanced understanding of how to effectively teach asana through intelligent and thoughtful sequencing of vinyasa (August 2019) and yin yoga (November 2019), pranayama and meditation practices to all levels and conditions of students, including group and private sessions.
 We look in greater depth at each of the topics considered essential in the ongoing development as a professional yoga teacher.
 Our lead teachers are highly experienced and passionate about yoga and want to share this incredible transformational journey into deeper study of self and others.
-Please take a look at their bios on the website.
-Sandey Hoskin, Kylie Rook and Fiona Liu.
+Please take a look at their bios on the website – Sandey Hoskin, Kylie Rook and Fiona Liu.

-This program asks for your full commitment to being on the path of the teacher, starting with staying in your personal practice and teaching in an active way.
+The program asks for your full commitment to being on the path of the teacher; staying in your personal practice and teaching in an active way.
 This pathway gives you the freedom to choose specific areas for deeper study and training with the modules over the course of a year.

-Non-contact hours: Independent Student Study occur throughout the year including final written exam.
+Non-contact hours: Independent Student Study occurs throughout the year including final written exam.

 4-Module Intensive Format (50-60 hours per Module)

-• Module 3 is February 2019 (DTBA) – Biomechanics and Functional Anatomy for the Modern Day Yogi
+- 12-16 February 2020 – Biomechanics and Functional Anatomy for the Modern Day Yogi

 Payment options are available.

 For cancellation one month prior to the start date of the purchased module, payment will be refunded less $500 application fee.
 Less than one month prior to and up to the day before training begins, 25% of the teacher training cost will be refunded.
 There is NO refund once training begins.